• Skip to primary navigation

 Cooking the Onionsin melted butterLayering the Potatoes, Onions and Cheese

 I arranged ⅓ of the potatoes in a layer, allowing the slices to overlap (Photo 1).
-Then, I topped the potatoes with half of the onions (Photo 2), and half of the cheese (Photo 3).
+Then, I topped the potatoes with half of the onions (Photo 2) and half of the cheese (Photo 3).
 I sprinkled some salt and pepper on the first layer (Photo 4).

 Layering the potatoes, onions and cheese for the Irish Pan HaggertyFinishing the Irish Pan Haggerty

 I heated the potatoes over medium heat for about 15 minutes until the bottom started to brown.
-Then I placed a piece of parchment paper on top along with a plate, and pressed down to compact the layers.
+Then I placed a piece of parchment paper on top along with a plate and pressed down to compact the layers.

 Pressing the potatoes, onions and cheese down to Compact the dish

 I popped the Irish Pan Haggerty into a preheated 400° F oven for 15 minutes.
 After 15 minutes, I removed the pan from the oven and repeated the compacting with parchment paper and a plate.
-I returned the Irish Pan Haggerty to oven for 15 more minutes.
+I returned the Irish Pan Haggerty to the oven for 15 more minutes.

 When I removed the Irish Pan Haggerty from the oven, it was perfectly cooked.
 I used a silicon spatula carefully release it from the sides and bottom of the pan.